 Bright but indirect and filtered or diffused light is preferred but it can also grow in partly shaded to even fully shaded positions.
 The less light it gets, however, the less vivid and variegated the foliage will be.

 Try to completely avoid harsh direct light as this can quickly scorch the leaves.

 Devil’s ivy will need light, porous, aerated and well-draining soil to thrive.
 This will also ensure it is as well-protected from disease as possible.
 A high-quality potting mix with some organic matter, such as compost should work great.

 Ideal Temperature & Humidity

 This evergreen vine grows best in warm and humid environments.
 This is why it is mainly widespread in temperate climates.
 The ideal temperature range for best growth is 17 to 30°C.

 Humidity levels will need to be elevated, especially in the cooler months.
 Additional misting or placing your plant on top of a pebble tray filled with water can quickly help with increasing humidity.

 Watch this video as Nathan Schwartz from Aussie Green Thumb shows us how to propagate the Golden Pothos (Devil's Ivy):

 - Cuttings should be taken and rooted in spring to early summer.

-- Take cuttings of stems or stem tips with at least three root nodes on them (little bumps along the stem).
+- Take cuttings of stems or stem tips with root nodes on them (little bumps along the stem).